 Ocean City is Maryland’s classic beach vacation destination.
 It has a long beach, a lively boardwalk, amusement rides, arcades, mini golf, restaurants, fishing, family hotels, and a traditional East Coast beach-town feel.

 This is the best fit for families who want an easy beach week with plenty to do beyond sitting in the sand.
-It is busiest in summer, so lodging should be planned early if location matters.
+Ocean City is busy in summer, but that is also when it has the full energy families usually want: beach days, boardwalk nights, rides, snacks, and water park time.

 Assateague Island